 For the past three years, CFSA has been researching strategies to facilitate capacity building for southern Arizona nonprofits; our goal is to improve skills, increase knowledge, and provide tools and resources to organizations to increase impact and strengthen our community.

 After careful research and consulting other foundations with similar goals, CFSA is proud to announce its partnership with Catchafire.
+As a for-purpose social enterprise, Public-Benefit Corporation, and certified B-Corp, Catchafire is committed to helping organizations complete important work, thereby strengthening organizational capacity and helping changemakers achieve their goals.
 This partnership will allow CFSA to expand our ability to serve organizations beyond traditional grantmaking.

 Applications for a fully-funded, one-year membership are now being accepted and are due on July 22nd, 2019.
 For more information, click here.